Friday, May 29, 2026

 The guy gave out a stammering apology, which you would, and stood there while the girl continued on her way.

 And that was it--the whole exchange.
-I wrote it down in February (02-02-26--the day my buddy Marshal turned fifty), and I still think of it, enough to someday want to write a post about it.
+I wrote it down in February (02-02-26--the day my buddy Marshal turned forty), and I still think of it, enough to someday want to write a post about it.

 "Creepy creeper."
 That's what the girl said.
 It's such an odd thing to say, almost musical in its rhythm.
 But it's also insanely uncreative and trite, almost the sort of thing a pre-K child would say.
 So, perhaps it's from a show, something like Spongebob or Paw Patrol or Velma.